WEC-Sim/WEC-Sim/docs/most/advanced_features.rst

 Mooring Features
 -------------------

 MOST includes the possibility to simulate a mooring look-up table which is able to simulate a quasi-static, nonlinear mooring system.
+Specifically, it is possible to simulate a mooring system consisting of a number of lines suspended between two points (anchor and fairlead) and angularly equispaced.
 This option is based on the catenary equations similarly to the open-source code `MAP++ <https://map-plus-plus.readthedocs.io/en/latest/>`_.

 Mooring look-up table
 ^^^^^^^^^^^^^^^

-Properties of the look-up table are defined in "moor_lookup".
-The mooring look-up table generation code assumes that the mooring lines are single and homogeneous mooring lines suspended between two points.
-Mooring line parameters are required to generate the look-up table:
+In the simulink model, forces and torques due to moorings are determined through 6 different look-up tables having the 6 degrees of freedom surge, sway, heave, roll, pitch and yaw as inputs.
+The breakpoints (related to the inputs) and the outpus (Fx, Fy, Fz, Mx, My and Mz, i.e., the mooring loads) are contained within a data structure called "moor_matrix" and created through the "Create_Mooring_Matrix.m" script, in which the following characteristics are specified:

+* Water density (kg/m3): :code:`rho_water`
+* Gravity acceleration (m/s2): :code:`gravity`
+* Water depth (m): :code:`depth`
 * Mooring line diameter (m): :code:`d`
-* Mooring line length (m): :code:`L`
 * Linear mass (kg/m): :code:`linear_mass`
+* Number of lines: :code:`number_lines`
+* Fairlead and anchor positions of the first line (m): :code:`nodes`
+* Mooring lines unstretched length (m): :code:`L`
 * Sectional stiffness (N): :code:`EA`
-* Fairlead radial position (m): :code:`FL_X`
-* Fairlead vertical position (m): :code:`FL_Z`
-* Anchor radial position (m): :code:`AN_X`
-* Anchor vertical position (m): :code:`AN_Z`
-* Number of lines: :code:`number_lines`
-* Mooring line angles in xy plane (°): :code:`beta`

-Discretization parameters of the look-table include the discretization of the mooring loads for a single line and of the total mooring loads on the platform.
-Mooring line discretization parameters are:

-* Single line amplitude motion along radial direction (m): :code:`Xampl`
-* Single line discretisation values along radial direction : :code:`Xdiscr`
-* Single line amplitude motion along vertical direction (m): :code:`Zampl`
-* Single line discretisation values along vertical direction: :code:`Zdiscr`

-Total mooring loads discretization parameters are:
+* Seabed friction coefficient: :code:`CB`

+In addition, the user can specify the domain of the look-up tables, specifically:

-* Discretisation along surge dir (m): :code:`X`
+* Amplitude and discretisation along surge direction (m): :code:`X`
-* Discretisation along sway dir (m): :code:`Y`
+* Amplitude and discretisation along sway direction (m): :code:`Y`
-* Discretisation along heave dir (m): :code:`Z`
+* Amplitude and discretisation along heave direction (m): :code:`Z`
-* Discretisation along roll dir (deg): :code:`RX`
+* Amplitude and discretisation along roll direction (rad): :code:`RX`
-* Discretisation along pitch dir (deg): :code:`RY`
+* Amplitude and discretisation along pitch direction (rad): :code:`RY`
-* Discretisation along yaw dir (deg): :code:`RZ`
+* Amplitude and discretisation along yaw direction (rad): :code:`RZ`

 Wind Features
 -------------------